 How to get to Ek’Balam from Riviera Maya

-The final option, and the one we chose, is to rent a car and drive yourself!
+The final option, and the one we chose, is to rent a car and drive yourself through the Yucatan Jungle!

 Hiring a car in Mexico

-For some reason, everyone we spoke to went into meltdown when we mentioned we were hiring a car in Mexico, but I promise you- it's no way near as bad as some of the countries in Europe we've driven in.
+For some reason, everyone we spoke to went into meltdown when we mentioned we were hiring a car in Mexico, but I promise you- it’s safe to travel in Mexico and no way near as bad as some of the countries in Europe we’ve driven in.
 The roads are well-signed, mostly well looked after and the majority of roads are dead straight.
-As in- there isn't a corner for 20 miles!!
+As in- there isn’t a corner for 20 miles!!

 Traffic lights are fairly obvious, just be aware the ones on the opposite side of the junction to where you have to stop, not like in the UK where you stop next to the light.